Does Content Marketing Work For Small Businesses?

 Want some small business examples?
 Here you go:

 According to a study from HubSpot, businesses with a regularly updated blog found an increase in leads of 126 percent compared to those who did not blog.
 Imagine what you could do with that many more leads!
 In fact, the conversion rates are about six times higher for those businesses who have content marketing campaigns than those who do not.

 The algorithms for Google and other search engines are very involved and complex.
 Content marketing for small businesses helps with a couple components.
 First, it expands the amount of information about your company that could be pulled during a search.
 Content marketing for business gives you more online real estate to help end up as part of search results.
 It gives you a chance to give visitors specific information that answers the queries they’ve typed into Google.

-Additionally, best practices in content marketing include creating fresh, new content, which helps improves your chances of increasing your search rankings.
+Additionally, best practices in content marketing include creating fresh, new content.
+This helps improves your chances of increasing organic search rankings.

 3. More Traffic

 When you increase your ranking on search engines, you increase your organic traffic to the site.
 You also have the ability to gain traffic for a variety of topics, all of which end up on landing pages from where consumers can then navigate to other areas on your site.
 According to one study, small businesses that are considered content marketing leaders had 7.8x more traffic on their sites than those who were non-leaders.